-Here’s our run down of 3 hot topics this week in social change…
+Here’s our run down of the hot topics in social impact this week…

 1 | ‘Oh, Lord!’

 As the government examines whether to move the House of Lords out of London in an effort to ‘reconnect’ politics with voters beyond the capital we’re questioning its motives.
 How exactly will York locals be expected to connect with the unelected upper house of Parliament?
 And has anyone taken into consideration the potential costs and logistics of this move?

 What should meaningful decentralisation of power look like?

 2 | $309

 That was the amount left in Angola’s state oil company bank account after more than £40 million was transferred to an account in Dubai in 2017.
 Leaked documents have now implicated Isabel dos Santos, former Angolan president’s daughter and Africa’s richest woman.
 Santos is believed to have been exploiting her country in a series of lucrative deals involving land, oil, diamonds and telecoms during her father’s 38 year reign.